esraa-lotfy5/Sports-Application/README.md

 - Display all teams for specific league.
 - Display team details.
 - User can add/ delete specific leagues to favourites.
-- user can see his favourite leagues offline.
+- User can see his favourite leagues offline.

 ## Tools and Libraries
 - MVP Architecture design pattern.